DempseyBlum/tinnitus/src/pages/index.md

         -   linkTitle: How Tinnutus Affects People?
             link: Find out more here

-    -   Heading: Management of Tinnitus
+    -   heading: Management of Tinnitus
-        Summary: "The TAV believes that there are 4 effective keys to successful tinnitus management.
+        summary: "The TAV believes that there are 4 effective keys to successful tinnitus management.
 These are:"
-        Links:
+        links:
         -   linkTitle: 1 Overcoming Fears
             link: Find out more here